Ram-Ramadoss/catch-22/README.md

 ## Definitions and Data Sources
 Coalition: List of all groups and people who either support or oppose Prop 22 but do not necessarily contribute money to supporting/opposing Prop 22
+<br/>Committee: Official groups formed to support or oppose ballot measures, financial contributions received and spent by these groups are publicly available data.
 <br/>Contributors: List of all groups and people who financially support the coalitions to support or oppose Prop 22